kavyasri189/react-covid-tracker/README.md

-npm run to run the react project
+npm start to run the react project